sudanchapagain/dotfiles/README.md

-*<h1 align="center">dotfiles</h1>*
+<h1 align="center"><i>dotfiles</i></h1>

 **personal** dotfiles repository for nix-os and windows cli programs. managed with GNU stow in linux.

 > [!WARNING]
-> config might not work on your system as it doesn't even work as i want in mine. mostly cause programs like alacritty have conflicting config in both alacritty's config and home-manager config. so, it's probably best not to copy it over. also, i've decided i won't be doing any more tweaks or additions to hyprland. it has become a bit too much for me to handle all the small stuff.
+> config might not work on your system as something have conflicting configuration like alacritty has config in both `~/.config/alacritty` and home-manager's config & the hyprland setup isn't complete.

-trying to keep all config/changes clean, simple, & minimal as much as possible to be closer to original/bare program currently using the followings:
+trying to keep all config/changes simple & minimal as much as possible to be closer to original/bare program currently using the followings:

 | tool              | desc                                                                      |
 | ----------------- | ------------------------------------------------------------------------- |